 - Double Down on D. Studies on vitamin D and breast cancer are underway.
-While a few studies have suggested higher levels of vitamin D may lower breast cancer risk, to date, most studies have not shown this link.
-Still, it’s a good ideas to optimize your vitamin D level.
+While a few studies have suggested that higher vitamin D levels may lower breast cancer risk, most studies have not shown this link.
+Still, it’s a good idea to optimize your vitamin D level.
 Food sources include salmon, yogurt, mushrooms, and fortified orange juice.
-However, it can be difficult getting adequate D from food alone, so check with your doctor or dietitian about supplementation if needed.
+However, getting adequate D from food alone can be difficult, so check with your doctor or dietitian about supplementation if needed.
 You can also make vitamin D in the sun, but be sure to practice safe sun exposure.

 - Spice It Up.
 Adding spices to your diet may also be beneficial.
 Turmeric, in particular, has anti-inflammatory properties that may limit the growth of breast cancer cells (10).
-Although most studies suggest it’s difficult to get enough turmeric from diet alone, this Easy Golden Milk Coconut Chia Pudding is a delicious recipe to try!
+Although most studies suggest getting enough turmeric from diet alone is difficult, this Easy Golden Milk Coconut Chia Pudding is a delicious recipe!

 Breast Cancer Diet & Lifestyle Recap